key-joshua/neotechsolutions-backend-assignment/README.md

 # BACKEND ASSIGNMENT - NEOTECH SOLUTIONS

-Assignment for creating a small server application with Node.js by assignment purpose
+Assignment for creating a small server application with Node.js by assignment purpose.
 #### This is the Hosted link of the backend challenge

 https://neotechsolutions-backend.herokuapp.com